 These differences drive distinct design approaches.
 Green hydrogen systems must handle variable power inputs and modular scaling, while fossil-based routes optimize for steady-state thermal efficiency.

-The core outcome is a complete system specification enabling reliable, cost-effective hydrogen production with minimal emissions.
+A complete system specification enables reliable, cost-effective hydrogen production with minimal emissions.
 Effective design must account for critical site-specific factors:

 - Renewable resource availability and seasonal variations